 - enable_ns3 (on/OFF)

-- Activates the ns-3 bindings.
-See section @ref pls_ns3.
+Activates the ns-3 bindings.
+See section ns-3 as a SimGrid model.

 - enable_smpi (ON/off)

-- Allows to run MPI code on top of SimGrid.
+Allows one to run MPI code on top of SimGrid.

 - enable_smpi_MPICH3_testsuite (on/OFF)